 .
 In 2020, he was awarded $1.5 million from the state of Kansas for his wrongful incarceration, based on a formula that pays those wrongfully imprisoned about $65,000 per year.
 Civil lawsuits filed by his family are ongoing.

-This summer, 26 years after the murder and trial, the Kansas Bureau of Investigation turned over information it had uncovered about detective Galubski to the FBI, since most of his alleged crimes had taken place outside the state statute of limitations.
-Galubski had retired at the rank of captain (with a full pension) from the KCK force in 2010.
+This summer, 26 years after the murder and trial, the Kansas Bureau of Investigation turned over information it had uncovered about detective Golubski to the FBI, since most of his alleged crimes had taken place outside the state statute of limitations.
+Golubski had retired at the rank of captain (with a full pension) from the KCK force in 2010.
 He went on to work for a nearby police department for an additional five years.
 Wyandotte County DA Mark Dupree.
 Credit: Jonathan Carter

 “When [the McIntyre] case was done,” said Mark Dupree in a phone interview, “it dawned on me — having grown up in this county my entire life in the inner city, I knew that there were concerns of corruption, and there were concerns of mishandling of cases.
 At the end of the day, my thought was, if there is one individual that is wrongfully incarcerated, there have to be more.